Dodecahedrane/DevOpsNotes/Cloud/Linux/File Ownership and Permissions.md

 The "Other" entity refers to users who are neither the owner of the file nor members of the group associated with the file

-### You give the following permissions to a \[file: Use](file: Us "‌")r permissions are read-only, Group permissions are read and write, Other permissions are read, write and execute.
+### You give the following permissions to a file.
+User permissions are read-only, Group permissions are read and write, Other permissions are read, write and execute.
 You are logged in as the user which is owner of the file.
 What permissions will you have on this file?
 Explain.

 - User permissions: Read-only
 - Group permissions: Read and write